grgrzybek/fuse-cxf-hibernate-xa/README.md

 Run a Test
 ----------

-1) change to cxfjpa directory
+1) change to cxfhibernate directory

 	cd fuse-cxf-hibernate-xa/cxfhibernate